 "I couldn't speak more highly of the children, especially on residentials, trips out of school and performances."
 Staff

 Behaviour both inside and outside the classroom is a strength of our school and is something that is commented upon when people come to visit our school or when we are out and about on visits.
 We have very high expectations of our children and promote a positive, respectful culture where Character Education is a priority and weaved through our curriculum at all levels.
-Morley Victoria is a safe, calm environment, we have clear routines and expectations across all aspects of school life.
+Morley Victoria is a safe, calm environment, we have clear routines and expectations across all aspects of school life - we expect all children to be ready, respectful and safe.
 Pupils have high levels of self-control and are able to reflect wisely, learn eagerly and behave with integrity.
 Being polite and well mannered is something we teach the children and expect from each and every one.
 We also create an environment where they have pride in themselves, in others and in their school.

 Our Behaviour Policy can be found in the Policies section of our website.
 Please click here to be taken to this page.
 Our Behaviour Policy adheres to section 89 of the Education and Inspections Act 2006 and has been written in conjunction with the school Governors, the AIP (Area Inclusion Partnership), the Morley Cluster and links with our Anti-Bullying Policy and Procedures.

 - All children, staff and visitors have the right to feel safe at all times at school and procedures should consider the requirements of Section 89 of the Education and Inspections Act of 2006 in relation to behaviour and safeguarding and promoting the welfare of children.